yxwzaxns/recorder/src/phpmyadmin/doc/html/_sources/faq.txt

 returns an approximate count in the case of InnoDB tables.
 See :config:option:`$cfg['MaxExactCount']` for a way to modify those results, but this could have a serious impact on performance.
-However, one can easily replace the approximate row count with exact count by simply clicking on the approximate count.
-This can also be done for all tables at once by clicking on the rows sum displayed at the bottom.

 .. _faq3_12: